roengle/CS3560-MiniTwitter/README.md

 ### Visitor

 The visitor pattern is used to add functionality to the UserGroup.
-There are four elements:
+There are six elements:

 	* Check if All IDs are Valid (A3)
 	* Show Group Total
-	* Show Last Updated User
+	* Show Last Updated User (A3)
 	* Show Message Total
 	* Show Positive Message Percentage
 	* Show User Total